Why Do Rabbits Thump?

 Why Do Male Rabbits Thump?

-Male rabbits thump for several reasons which include attention, fear, danger, distress, etc. within their environment.
+Male rabbits thump for several reasons, which include attention, fear, danger, distress, etc., within their environment.

 Male bunnies also thump to get the attention of the female or doe when they’re in the mood to mate.

-Why Do Female Rabbits Thump?
+Why Do Female Rabbits Thump

-Female rabbits thump to show communicate danger, fear, distress, and strange sound in their environment to their carer.
+Female rabbits thump to communicate danger, fear, distress, and strange sound in their environment to their carer.

 Doe or female rabbits may also thump when they’re in a happy mood to get the attention of their carer.